-This 232-acre park is located just northeast of the Village of Blue Mounds on County Highway F and provides a panoramic view of the Wisconsin River Valley.
-Park features include a 23-unit rustic campground, group camp area, two shelters, picnic area, play equipment, paved trail, nature trail through a maple woods, and hiking trails that connect to Blue Mound State Park.
+Brigham County Park was established in 1976 and is located just northeast of the Village of Blue Mounds on County Highway.
+The 232-acre park provides a panoramic view of the Wisconsin River Valley and includes a 23-unit rustic campground, group camp area, two shelters, picnic area, play equipment, paved trail, nature trail through a maple woods, and hiking trails that connect to Blue Mound State Park.

 The Brigham Trail, a 1.3-mile paved shared-use trail, also goes through the park and connects to the Military Ridge State Trail and Cave of the Mounds National Natural Landmark.
 Shelter #2 is a timber frame structure that was built from trees that were harvested at Dane County Parks properties.
 Across from Brigham County Park is the County’s 107-acre Blue Mounds Wildlife Area that offers public hunting opportunities and other activities such as hiking, snowshoeing, cross-country skiing (ungroomed trails), and wildlife observation.

 This park is supported in part by the Friends of Brigham County Park.

 This park is named after Ebenezer Brigham (1789-1861), one of the first permanent white settlers in the area.
 Information about him can be found on a historical marker in the park.